talalio/lizumi/README.md

 # Lizumi

-A simpe remote access trojan that i build as a challenge to myself.
-This was build during a week with no internet access and no external packages, using only rust's local documentation as a help.
+A simple remote access trojan that i built as a challenge to myself.
+This was built in a week, with no internet access and no external packages, using only rust's local documentation as a help.

 The payload generation command isn't done yet, and some commands are not implemented on the payload (e.g. scrshot).